ForbesLindesay/pull-request/README.md

 Forks the repo `github.com/:from/:repo` to `github.com/:to/:repo` and waits until the fork operation completes.

+**N.B.** forking will currently appear successful even if the target repo already exists.
+This functionality should not be relied upon and is subject to change without necessarily updating the MAJOR version.

 **options:**

 See [github-basic](https://github.com/ForbesLindesay/github-basic#options) and note that `auth` is **required**